Just a few basics for anyone else who may read this thread later on in life. There are SIX posts in this thread, and please read all six.

 If using the water heater on propane, you must first make sure your propane tanks have fuel, the valves are open, and the lines aren't full of too much air going to the water heater.
 You can usually turn on your stove in the camper and this purges a lot of air from the lines first.

 You will now turn on your Direct Spark Ignitor (D.S.I.) switch inside your trailer/coach.
 Your particular RV may just have a switch that says water heater, heater, htr, or heat (and may be by itself or in a panel of other switches).
+It can also be on a digital touchscreen panel if equipped.
 The DSI is a low voltage ignitor (12 volt DC power) that takes the place of the old fashioned pilot lights that gas powered water heaters have.
 You can usually hear a rapid clicking sound at the water heater as the DSI is making sparks to ignite the propane.
 By not having a constantly on pilot light that burns all the time, the DSI is safer and uses less propane.

 You just leave the DSI switch on, and whenever the water heaters thermostat calls for heat using propane, the DSI will provide the sparks to ignite the gas.
 If you turn the DSI switch off, then you won't be able to use the propane option.....thus turning off your water heater using propane.